Welcome to the

 acoustics

-unwanted coloration of the original sound.
-Blind peoples might use
+coloration of the original sound.
+Blind peoples might use RP to

-to locate obstacles by clicking the street surface with
+locate obstacles by clicking the street surface with their cane,

-their cane, thus producing a wide-band impulsive sound that is
+thus producing a wide-band impulsive sound that is reflected by an

-the field of psychological and physiological acoustics, aimed at
+in the field of psychological and physiological acoustics, aimed

-perception in general, RP in particular.
-Both temporal and
+underlying pitch perception in general, RP in particular.
+Both

-models of pitch extraction were proposed (see References).
+temporal and spectral models of pitch extraction were proposed (RP-prediction;

 Sound examples:

-Two-octave scale in repetition pitch from digital noise
+repetition pitch from digital noise delayed and added to

 delay),

-pitch or coloration due to a single sound reflection from the
+coloration due to a single sound reflection from the ground,

 - Locomovie Fragment taken from an